Shai Pearl

-Shai Pearl (or Shay Perel, שי פרל; born 1 March 1997) is an Israeli footballer who plays as a defender for Bundesliga club SC Sand and has appeared for the Israel women's national team.
+Shai Pearl (or Shay Perel, שי פרל; born 1 March 1997) is an Israeli footballer who plays as a defender for the Israel women's national team.

 Club career

 In February 2022, Pearl joined German Bundesliga club SC Sand.
 2.5 months later, she scored her first goal for the club in a 3–3 draw with TSG 1899 Hoffenheim.

 International career

 Pearl has been capped for the Israel national team, appearing for the team during the 2019 FIFA Women's World Cup qualifying cycle.